Carbon Monoxide and Heat Exchangers

-What is a heat exchanger and why is it critical?
+What is a heat exchanger and why is it essential?

-A furnace’s heat exchanger is a metal component that transfers heat from the fuel being burned while keeping the air in your home from mixing with the furnace exhaust.
+A furnace’s heat exchanger is a metal component that transfers heat from the fuel being burned while preventing the air in your home from mixing with the furnace exhaust.
 Sometimes the heat exchanger fails, either from cracks generated by regular expansion and contraction due to heating and cooling of the metal, or from rust.
 When a heat exchanger fails—under specific conditions—the exhaust gases, including carbon monoxide, can mix with the air in the house.
-A properly running furnace should not produce significant levels of carbon monoxide; however, a cracked or leaking heat exchanger can pose a safety hazard.
+A properly running furnace should not produce significant levels of carbon monoxide; however, a cracked or leaking heat exchanger can pose a safety risk.

 What are the dangers correlated with a cracked heat exchanger?

-What are the indicators of a cracked heat exchanger?
+What are the signs of a cracked heat exchanger?

-How can I be certain that my heat exchanger really has failed?
+How can I be positive that my heat exchanger really has failed?

-Service Experts’ ACE-certified technicians have received specialized training in observing a cracked heat exchanger.
+Service Experts’ ACE-certified technicians have received specialized training in diagnosing a cracked heat exchanger.
 As standard practice and in addition to physically observing the presence of a hole or crack, cameras are used.
 Whenever possible, the technician will show customers the failed heat exchanger—or at least a photo of it—so they can see for themselves.
 Additionally, an expert technician will test both the home and furnace for carbon monoxide.
 A properly operating furnace should not create significant levels of carbon monoxide.
-The technician will then warn the customers of the dangers associated with the failed part and give professional advice regarding next steps.
+The technician will then warn the customers of the dangers associated with the failed part and offer professional advice regarding next steps.